AjayMT/golsp/docs.md

   [c]
 }
 ```
-This is because space-separated syntax nodes inside lists are usually intended to be separate list elements and not expressions.
+This is because a line of space-separated syntax nodes (like `a b` in the example above) inside a list is usually meant to be multiple separate elements rather than being a single expression.

-## Maps
+### Maps
 Maps are delimited by parentheses and can contain pairs of syntax nodes joined by zip operators (see [Zip](docs?id=zip)).
 ```python
 (